globewalldesk/revuu/README.md

 fixed three bugs with the wrapping method.
 Added time to the last reviewed date.
 Added # of tags to task view screen.
 Since my task IDs have entered three digits, I hid them and replaced them with 0-9 in the task list view.

+### 2.4

+Starting major refactoring in preparation for the big "directory-based tasks" feature.
+Moved main dispatch table to class TaskList; removed $tasks references from within TaskList class and modules; included TasklistController and TasklistView in TaskList class; removed global inclusion from revuu.rb.
+Fixed very bad (inadvertantly deleted tasks!) bug introduced when switching to 0-9 in task list view.